lucek3332/battleship/README.md

 # Battleship

 ## About game
-Online game for 2 players witten in Python/Pygame.
+Online game for 2 players written in Python/Pygame.

 ## Controls